The Beaotic Team

 Jørgen Traun

-The whole thing was Jørgen's idea to begin with.
+In 2007 Jørgen started creating a sample based instrument that sounded organic and offered real time control using midi hardware.
 He's the one who does the recording and editing of the thousands and thousands of samples and makes sure everything is levelled properly in the final kits.
-The user interface designs are also made by Jørgen, as well as the whole BMS concept.
+The user interface designs are also made by Jørgen.

 Henrik Jensen

 Since a custom user interface in Kontakt requires a decent amount of coding, Henrik, being an experienced programmer, was invited to collaborate on the project in 2012.
-Today he also handles customer support, communicating with resellers, webshop configuration and so on.
+Today he also handles customer support, communicating with resellers, webshop configuration etc.

 It was in 1987 that Henrik would join the "band" Pentitenziagite and start fiddling with sampling on the Amiga 500.
 In the following years the band was renamed a couple of times, and the sampler was upgraded, first to a Roland S-10, then a Yamaha TX16W and finally an Akai S6000.